mkalus/sw-talenttree-generator/Readme.txt

 Current status:
 - runs on command line, no fancy GUI
-- German talent tree for Edge of the empire file finished (English, Age of Rebellion and other languages = TODO)
+- German and English talent tree for Edge of the empire file finished (EotE base game only for now)
-- only "normal" talent trees supported currently, no force sensitive ones or vintage ones (in the works)
-- occupations from extensions are not included yet

 Help would be appreciated :-)